isabella232/dtm.en/help/using/tools-reference/ga.md

   </tr>
   <tr>
    <td colname="col1"> Google Analytics page code is already present </td>
-   <td colname="col2"> <p>Check this box to prevent dynamic tag management from installing Google Analytics code if it is already present on your site.
-This way, you can use dynamic tag management to add to your existing implementation, rather than starting a new implementation.
+   <td colname="col2"> <p>Check this box to prevent Dynamic Tag Management from installing Google Analytics code if it is already present on your site.
+This way, you can use Dynamic Tag Management to add to your existing implementation, rather than starting a new implementation.
 Ensure that you properly set your tracker name when checking this box. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> Enable EU compliance for Google Analytics </td>